You are here

 Elected as an at-large City Council representative in 2010, “H” believes in fiscal responsibility, supporting public safety, seeking efficiency in government services, supporting the Lynchburg city schools, and listening to the citizens of Lynchburg.

 “H” and Sue have three grown children: Hunt, Will, and Ginna, all of whom graduated from E.C.
 Glass High School.
-They have three grandchildren, Brooke, Caden & Rome; Caden attends Bedford Hills Elementary.
+They have four grandchildren, Brooke, Caden, Rome and Miles.